dorisashehi/career/API_USAGE_EXAMPLES.md

 # API Usage Examples

-This document provides practical examples for using the CareerPath API.
+This document provides practical examples for using the 404ella API.
 All examples assume the API is running at `http://localhost:8000` (development) or your production URL.

 ## Table of Contents